Milk-cream strudel

-The milk-cream strudel (Millirahmstrudel; Milchrahmstrudel) is a traditional Viennese strudel and a popular pastry over Austria and many countries in Europe that once belonged to the Austro-Hungarian Empire (1867–1918).
+The milk-cream strudel (Millirahmstrudel; Milchrahmstrudel) is a traditional Viennese strudel and a popular pastry in Austria and many countries in Europe that once belonged to the Austro-Hungarian Empire (1867–1918).
 It is an oven-baked pastry dough stuffed with a filling made from diced, milk-soaked bread rolls, egg yolk, powdered sugar, butter, quark, vanilla, lemon zest, raisins and cream and is served in the pan with hot vanilla sauce.

 History

 The first documented strudel recipe was a recipe of a milk-cream strudel (Millirahmstrudel) from 1696 in Vienna, a handwritten recipe at the Viennese City Library.

 A Viennese legend credits Franz Stelzer (1842–1913), who owned a small inn in Breitenfurt near Vienna, for the invention of the Millirahmstrudel, maintaining that the pastry made him a very famous and rich man.

-Recipe

-Besides the strudel dough the ingredients are: cream, egg yolks, blanched, ground almonds, sugar, 1 roll soaked in milk, 2 whites snow (stiffly beaten egg whites).
-Sprinkle with raisins and bake lightly.
-Then pour over sugared milk.
-Let it evaporate.
-Then bake in casserole.
-Serve in the pan with hot vanilla sauce.